tfsaggregator/aggregator-cli/README.md

 - simple deployment via CLI tool
 - Rule object model similar to v2

 ## Planned features

 - Support for Deployment Slots for blue/green-style deployments
 - OAuth support to avoid maintain access tokens
-- Additional Azure DevOps events
-- Additional Azure DevOps objects
+- Additional Azure DevOps events and objects (e.g. Git)

 ## How it works

+As the name implies, this is a command line tool: you download the latest CLI.zip from GitHub [releases](https://github.com/tfsaggregator/aggregator-cli/releases) and unzip on your client machine.
+Read more below at the Usage section.

+Through the CLI you create one or more Aggregator **Instance** in Azure.
-An Aggregator Instance is an Azure Function Application in its own Resource Group, sharing the same Azure DevOps credential.
-You can have only one Application per Resource Group.
+An Aggregator Instance is an Azure Function Application in its own Resource Group, sharing the same Azure DevOps credential and version of Aggregator **Runtime**.
 If the Resource Group does not exists, Aggregator will try to create it.
-*Note*: The Instance name must be **unique** amongst all Aggregator Instances in Azure!
+*Note*: The name you pick for the Instance must be **unique** amongst all Aggregator Instances in Azure!
+If you specify the Resource Group, you can have more than one Instance in the Resource Group.

+After creating the Instance, you upload the code of Aggregator **Rules**.
+A Rule is code that reacts to one or more Azure DevOps event.
-Each Aggregator Rule becomes an Azure Function in the above instance.
+Each Aggregator Rule becomes an Azure Function in the Aggragator instance i.e. the Azure Function Application.
-The Rule code is parsed and run on-the-spot using Roslyn.
-To work, it uses an Aggregator Runtime.
+The Rule language is C# (hopefully more in the future) and uses Aggregator Runtime and [Azure Functions Runtime](https://docs.microsoft.com/en-us/azure/azure-functions/functions-versions) 2.0 to do its work.
-Aggregator checks its latest GitHub Release to ensure that Aggregator Runtime is up-to-date before uploading the function.
+When you create an Instance, a Rule or update them, CLI checks GitHub Releases to ensure that Aggregator Runtime is up-to-date or match the specified version.

-*Note*: We use [Azure Functions Runtime](https://docs.microsoft.com/en-us/azure/azure-functions/functions-versions) 2.0 for C# which is still in Preview.
+An Aggregator **Mapping** is an Azure DevOps Service Hook triggered by a specific event.
+Currently we support only Work Item events.

-An Aggregator Mapping is a Azure DevOps Service Hook for a specific work item event that invokes an Aggregator Rule i.e. the Azure Function hosting the Rule code.
+When triggered the Azure DevOps Service Hook invokes a single Aggregator Rule i.e. the Azure Function hosting the Rule code.
 Azure DevOps saves the Azure Function Key in the Service Hook configuration.

-You can deploy the same Rule in many Instances or map the same Azure DevOps event to many Rules: it is up to you choosing the best way to organize.
+You can deploy the same Rule in different Instances, map the same Azure DevOps event to many Rules or map multiple events to the same Rule: it is up to you choosing the best way to organize.

 ## Authentication